wandss/FileNetPEAPI/README.md

 ##Retrieve a Step from a task:
 As explained before, a task is the final object in a queue.
 A group of tasks are called queue.
 Steps therefore, are the objects inside a task, meaning a task is formed from a group of steps.
 A step works like the Lauch Step so is possible to interact with steps, setting values, making choices like when creating a workflow.

-To get a step issue a *task* must be passed like:
+To get a step a *task* must be passed like:
 ```python
 step = pe.getStep(task)
 ```
-Each step then will have specifc needs and may or maynot have options that needs attetion.
+Each step has it's specifc needs and may or may not have options that needs attention.

 ##Retrieve required data from a Step:
 Usually, steps might have:
 - Data Fields,
 - Workflow Groups,
-- Attachments Field,
+- Attachment Fields,
 - Responses.

 The three first options works just the same way as when starting a Workflow.
-In steps they have different permissions they might have *read* or *read and write* permissions.
+For steps though, they have different "permissions" they might have *read*, *write* or *read and write* permissions.

 ***Responses*** though are only available on steps and are used to offer users choices within a task, like "Approve" or "Reject".
-When retrieving information from a step, only the *writables* will be returned.
+When retrieving information from a step with the below method, only the *writable* ones will be returned.
 Usage:
 ```python
 step_info = pe.getStepInfo(task)
 ```
-By printing the *step_info* variable, a dictionary like the one below will be shown:
+By printing the *step_info* variable, a Python dictionary like the one below will be shown:
 ```python
 {'Available Data Fields': [u'Licence_Plate'], 'attachments': [u'References'],
 'selectedResponse': [u'Approve', u'Reject']}
 ```
-For the above example, for going to the next step in the task it is required to choose between *Approve* and *Reject*, theese are the available **Responses**.
-A value for **Licence_Plate** will also be required.
+For the above example, for going to the next step in the task, it is required to choose between *Approve* and *Reject*, theese are the available **Responses**.
+A value for **Licence_Plate** will also be needed, but not required.
-Also, for this example *References* is a field that allows user to attach a document, but are not required.
+Also, for this example *"References"* is a field that allows user to attach a document, but are not required.

 ##Retrieve Resposes:
 It is possible to directly check if there are responses for the task:
 ```python
 responses = pe.getResponses(task)
 ```
 A list with all available responses will be returned.
-The response name in this list will be used as value for the attribute *selectedResponse*
+The response name in this list will be used as value for the attribute *selectedResponse* when updating the task.

 ##Updating a Task:
 As explained in this documentation, for moving to the next "step" in a task, just use the **"endTask()"** method.
-When a task has *responses* though an exception will be raised. **(to be applied in next Version, right now the message *"This task needs to be updated.
+When a task has *responses* though, an exception will be raised. **(to be applied in next Version, right now the message *"This task needs to be updated.
 Check the updateTask method."* will be returned)**.
 If everything is ok, the updated task will be returned.
 Based in the above example, do as follows:
 ```python
 task = pe.updateTask(task, selectedResponse='Approve', Licence_Plate='Pyth-0000')
 ```
-*When the step has "reponses" the **selectedResponse** attribute must be provided, like the "wf_name" for starting workflow.*
+*When the step has "reponses" the **selectedResponse** attribute **must** be provided, like the "wf_name" when starting a workflow.*
-*The type for passed value for data fields, must match the expected type in the workflow, otherwise a exception will be raised.*
+*The value set for attributes in for data fields, must match the expected type in the workflow, otherwise a exception will be raised.*
-In the example Licence_Plate is set in workflow as a string, so a string must be passed here.
+In the example "Licence_Plate" is set in workflow as a string, so a string must be passed here.

 ###Updating Datetime Fields:
-**For next version some validation from datetime fields will be applied** **It will be required a datetime object**
+**In the next version, some validation for datetime fields will be applied** **It will be required a datetime object**

-Now, the updated task can be used with the **"endTask(updatedTask)"**
+Now, the updated task can be used with the **"endTask(task)"**

 ##Notes on this program:
 Obviously there are many things to improve at this API (and probably some bugs).
 Yet, at the state it is now, I do believe it can be shared, since I've already used it to implement at least other trhee different applications and they are working just fine.